extremecoder-rgb/Visual-Alchemy/README.md

 ## 🤝 Contributing
 Contributions are welcome!
 Feel free to fork the repo, make your changes, and open a pull request.

-## 📜 License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## 📬 Contact
-For any issues or feature requests, create an issue on the [GitHub repository](https://github.com/extremecoder-rgb/Visual-Alchemy/issues) or reach out to me on [LinkedIn](https://www.linkedin.com/in/extremecoder-rgb).
+For any issues or feature requests, create an issue on the [GitHub repository](https://github.com/extremecoder-rgb/Visual-Alchemy/issues) or reach out to me on [LinkedIn](https://www.linkedin.com/in/subhranil-mondal-537433318/).

 ---
 Happy Coding! 🚀